Pupil Premium Strategy

 - Details of the main barriers to educational achievement

-- How the allocation will be spent to address the barriers and why these
+- How the allocation will be spent to address the barriers and why these approaches were taken

 - How the school will measure the impact of the pupil premium